How to Easily Build a Lifting Platform (and the EASIEST way to cut stall mats)

 At Testify, we offer small group training, private coaching (in-person or remotely via Zoom), online coaching, and form checks.
 Click the button below to get quality coaching from a Starting Strength Coach and start getting stronger TODAY.

-How to Easily Build a Lifting Platform
+How to Easily Build a Lifting Platform (and the EASIEST way to cut stall mats)

 A lifting platform is a very important part of your gym - it protects your equipment as well as your floor, it dampens the noise and vibrations of deadlifts, cleans, snatches, etc., and it clearly delineates the lifting space.
 This last factor - the abundantly clear “stay out of my lifting space” effect of the platform - is very useful when you have a training partner or little kids with you in the gym.